Creative Email Designs: Best Practices and Tips for Higher Conversions

 Follow these accessible email design tips:

-• Use high color contrast to make your email easy to read for people with color blindness.
-You can test color combos with WebAim’s Color Contrast Checker.
+• High color contrast: Use high contrast colors to ensure readability for people with color blindness.
+Test combos with WebAim’s Color Contrast Checker.

-• Avoid flashing images or GIFs, which may trigger seizures in people with certain types of epilepsy.
+• Avoid flashing images/GIFs: Refrain from using flashing images or GIFs to prevent triggering seizures in people with epilepsy.

-• Keep your content relevant.
-Visually impaired readers will be listening to the content of your email and won’t have the option to scan over superfluous text.
+• Keep your content relevant: Focus on relevant content, as visually impaired readers will be listening to the email rather than scanning unnecessary text.

-• Use a larger font size in a sans serif style for easy reading.
+• Larger font size and sans serif: Use larger font sizes in a sans serif style for easy reading.

 Email Accessiblility Example